-A unique sculpture that makes you think of a sea urchin or maybe some 2nd WW naval mines, these rusty prickly pears are located where Libertad intersects the Malecón II.
+A unique sculpture that makes you think of a sea urchin or maybe some 2nd WW underwater mines, these rusty prickly pears are found where Libertad street intersects Malecón II.

-The sculpture has two steel sea urchins and required a lot of hard work, but the final sculpture also conveys the idea of life and movement to the viewer.
+The sculpture as mentioned depicts two steel sea urchins and required a lot of hard work, but the final sculpture also conveys the idea of life and movement to the viewer.

 Author: M. A. Gallardo